joBr99/nspanel-lovelace-ui/README.md

 ## FAQ - Frequently Asked Questions

-### Flashing of the Display Firmware with FlashNextion doesn't work

-1. Make sure to use the [tasmota32-nspanel.bin](https://github.com/tasmota/install/raw/main/firmware/unofficial/tasmota32-nspanel.bin) Tasmota build.
-2. Make sure to use HTTP and **not HTTPS**

 ### Waiting for content - This is taking longer than usual on the screen